Cranes

 crane trainees

-A clear pathway into
+A clear pathway in

 your trade